Want to Read What the Experts Have to Say About Menopause and Hormones?

 The bottom line: Of course, this book covers the fact that MHT is safe and effective.
 But, it also covers some of the lesser-known perks of hormones including improved brain health, heart health, a reduced risk of osteoporosis, and more.
 And, just to hammer it home one more time, it does not increase your risk of breast cancer.

 Want to learn more about how Alloy can help you feel better?
-Get started with our free assessment.
+Get started with our online assessment.

 Go ahead, you deserve to